 Real Life Experiences of Clearing

-View Clearing as an opportunity rather than a failure!
-Here is a selection of success stories about students who found their course and university through Clearing.
+Here's a selection of success stories about students who found their course and university through Clearing.
 Read what students themselves say about the Clearing experience:

 A last minute decision and application through Clearing brings Emma success.

-- Emma gained a place at London South Bank University through Clearing in 2009, when she made a last minute decision to go to university to study for a BA (Hons) in Theatre Practice and Creative Producing, to learn the skills needed to run her own theatre.
+- Emma gained a place at London South Bank University through Clearing, when she made a last minute decision to go to university to study for a BA (Hons) in Theatre Practice and Creative Producing, to learn the skills needed to run her own theatre.
 Emma graduated in 2012 and has just successfully launched her own natural cosmetics business Agese Oils, with the help of LSBU’s Enterprise Associate Scheme.
 Emma, Theatre Practice and Creative Producing, London South Bank University

 "I rang Sheffield Hallam and they answered all my questions.
 They held my place for me for as long as they possibly could, and were really helpful.